 Message board for the users of flat assembler.

 > Assembly > Learning binary file formats (work in progress)

-This is an early stage of my upcoming book-like tutorial on the executable/object formats, with a heavy assistance of fasmg.
-I start with PE and I plan to follow up with ELF (including object varieties), then perhaps Mach-O and possibly some others.
+This is an unfinished book-like tutorial on the executable/object formats, with a heavy assistance of fasmg.
+I started with PE and I plan to follow up with ELF (including object varieties), then perhaps Mach-O and possibly some others.
 While writing the main text I have also been posting little sidenotes and outtakes, now gathered elsewhere.

 Getting started with fasmg